-The vast majority (80%, n=44) of participants reported never being approach by a street outreach worker while in an unsheltered location.
-Outreach workers are important for identifying the needs of a person experiencing homelessness and connecting them with services.
-Outreach workers are often the first point of contact for people who are homeless, and can help connect individuals with services who may have previously resisted them (Bond, et al., 2021; USDHUD, 2009).
+The vast majority (80%, n=44) of participants reported never being approached by a street outreach worker while in an unsheltered location.
 The need for street outreach workers and programs in Waynesville was repeatedly identified throughout our data collection, including in the community feedback survey and in listening sessions with law enforcement, housing providers, faith-based institutions, and behavioral health service providers.